fakefarm/me/tools/vim/tools.md

 - homesick
 - application management
 - homebrew to install apps (from andy holeman)

+## Text Editor

+A text editor is the very tool that transfers your fingers to keyboard to text to words to code to ideas.
+If you are writing a document then you want an editor that will help you with spell check, bold, bullets, and autosave.
+But when text is the putty you work with to craft then you need some more powerful features.
+There comes a point in every developers career when they reach a crossroads.
+Are they going to be develoeper or are they simply passing through before they get promoted.
+Vim is for developers who plan to stick around.

 The following list are activities that professional programmers do on a daily basis.
 Not every develoer uses these, but this list is [matt]() dot files and he is as passionate as they come about keeping these things in check.